The Continental Europe Toxicity

 You just need to filter the knowledge and stories from successful Silicon Valley-based startups, put it into your context and adapt it.
 That’s the best way to know what to apply to your life and your company, and what isn’t applicable to the European reality.

 When TheFamily was just 24 hours old, we were making a pitch deck to introduce ourself to the world.
 If you go back and look at that pitch deck today, you’ll see that almost nothing in it actually happened.
 But one thing has stayed there from the beginning, and that was on the very first slide, which asked, “Why are we opening TheFamily?”
 And the answer was because France is toxic.
-Now I can say, after traveling around, launching in Barcelona, and launching soon in other countries, that in truth continental Europe is toxic.
+Now I can say, after traveling around, launching in Berlin and London, that in truth Europe is toxic.
 There’s something so specific about our environment and its relationship with innovation that makes it very difficult to be an entrepreneur.

 Because when we talk about an ecosystem, it is everything around us: air, water, buildings, ideas, developers, investors, and entrepreneurs.